 Head Assistant Coach

-Ross Needham begins his ninth season as an assistant wrestling coach at UW-La Crosse in 2018-19, including his seventh as the head assistant coach.
+Ross Needham begins his 10th season as an assistant wrestling coach at UW-La Crosse in 2019-20, including his eighth as the head assistant coach.
 He also serves as an instructor in the exercise sport science department.

 Needham was named the 2014-15 National Collegiate Athletic Association (NCAA) Division III Midwest Region Assistant Coach of the Year after helping lead UWL to a third-place finish in the regional championship.
 The Eagles advanced five wrestlers to the NCAA Division III Championships with two earning regional titles.

 UWL has finished in the top-eight in four of the last eight years at the national championships, placing third in 2010-11 and fourth in 2011-12 and 2012-13.
 The Eagles were sixth in 2015-16, seventh in 2017-18 and eighth in 2014-15.
 A total of 27 wrestlers have earned NCAA III All-America honors in the last eight seasons.

 Needham came to UWL after serving as the head wrestling coach at Holmen (Wis.)
 High School from 2007-10.
 The Vikings went 30-11 in duals under Needham and advanced to the Wisconsin Interscholastic Athletic Association (WIAA) State Tournament in 2010.
 Holmen had eight state qualifiers during Needham’s tenure.

 He also taught math and coached football at Holmen Middle School.